 - In a medium bowl, toss the shrimp together with the Buffalo sauce.

 - In a blender puree together the tomato sauce, avocados, ranch dressing, and salt.

-- Pour 1 cup of the tomato sauce puree into a 9×13 inch cake pan.
+- Pour 1 cup of the tomato sauce puree into a 9×13 inch baking dish.
 Spread it around.

 - Put 4 shrimp into a tortilla and roll the tortilla around it, burrito style.
 Put the filled tortilla into the cake pan, seam side down.
 Repeat with remaining tortillas and shrimp.

 - Top each tortilla with about 3/4 cup of the puree.
 You may not need all of the sauce.
 Top each tortilla with 2 tablespoons of the cheese.